 In recent years, the divergence between China and the West in geopolitics and technology has led to increasing calls for "decoupling" or "derisking".
 With his network of relationships with policy makers and analysts in the US, UK, France and beyond, Duncan is engaged with key stakeholders to assess the extent of the divergence ahead in key areas such as semiconductors, artificial intelligence and quantitative computing - and how this will shape all of our futures.

 An early advisor to leading China Internet entrepreneurs, Duncan is author of ‘Alibaba: The House That Jack Ma Built’, the definitive work on China’s e-commerce and technology giant, its founder Jack Ma, and the forces and people that propelled its rise.
 Published in 2016 in English by HarperCollins, ‘Alibaba’ was named a Book of the Year by The Economist magazine and short-listed for ‘Business Book of the Year’ by the Financial Times/McKinsey.
-Local language versions of the book continue to be released around the world, numbering over fifteen at last count.
+The best-selling book has been released in over thirty five languages around the world.

-Duncan is a Visiting Senior Fellow of the Institute of Global Affairs at the London School of Economics; and a former Visiting Scholar at Stanford University.
+At a time when US-China relations were more propitious, Duncan was a former Visiting Scholar at Stanford University where he established the 'China 2.0' initiative to bring together key players in technology from China and the US.
 He previously served as Chairman of the British Chamber of Commerce in China, and was awarded an OBE in 2013 for services to UK-China trade and investment.

-A UK citizen raised in the UK, US and France, Duncan is a graduate of the London School of Economics.
+A UK citizen raised in the UK, US and France, Duncan is fluent in Chinese, French, conversant in Spanish and is currently learning Japanese.